Joël Pedro

-Joël de Almeida Pedro (born 10 April 1992) is a Luxembourger international footballer who plays for FC Swift Hesperange, as a midfielder.
+Joël de Almeida Pedro (born 10 April 1992) is a Luxembourgish former international footballer who last played for FC Mamer 32, as a midfielder.

 Club career

 Born in Luxembourg City, Pedro has played club football in France for Sedan B which he joined in 2011.
 In 2012, he moved to F91 Dudelange.

 In June 2019, Pedro joined FC Swift Hesperange.

 International career

 He made his international debut for Luxembourg in 2009, and has appeared in FIFA World Cup qualifying matches.